 The course consists of two externally examined papers and two non-examined assessment components.

-Component 1: Fitness and Body Systems
+- Component 1: Fitness and Body Systems (36% of the qualification)

 - Applied anatomy and physiology

 - Movement analysis

 - Physical training

 - Use of data

 The written examination will consist of multiple-choice, short-answer and extended writing questions.